tcsuder/newsLettersSubmission/README.md

 - [x] alphabetize
 - [x] do some form validation
 - [ ] consider further atomization of components
-- [ ] do you have time for some tests?
+- [x] do you have time for some tests?
+- [x] fix scroller on success page